Cybermun/securing-microservices-homework7/submission_checklist.md

 - Ensure `.env` does **not** include real secrets (use placeholders like `SECRET=changeme123`).
 - CI/CD compatibility: verify Docker and Compose files match expected naming conventions (`before`, `secure_app`, etc.).
 - Video should show both **before** and **after** states with clear narration or captions.
-- Diagram can be created using draw.io or Lucidchart.